 scorched earth but discards his soil sample when he hears of the mirrored vehicle.

 He identifies the recording - indubitably a laser, as Crawford is just that moment

 telling Mrs Peel - and one of their primary uses is in eye surgery.

-Mrs Peel breaks into Primble's garage and finds a heavily modified silver sports car, with forward-facing laser option installed.
-She is attached by Martin (Rocky Taylor?), who she overcomes but Primble traps her in the laser's sights.
-She's strapped to a surgery trolley to get her to talk, but Steed arrives before the final eye chart is burnt through and kills Primble by reflecting his laser back at him.
+Mrs Peel breaks into Primble’s garage and finds a heavily modified silver sports car, with forward-facing laser option installed.
+She is attacked by Martin (Joe Powell), who she overcomes but Primble traps her in the laser’s sights.
+She’s strapped to a surgery trolley to get her to talk, but Steed arrives before the final eye chart is burnt through and kills Primble by reflecting his laser back at him.

 They go to leave, and Mrs Peel is impressed by Steed’s modish white bowler!

 Steed and Mrs Peel have been invited to have dinner on Venus, Venus Browne of the BVS that is, not on the planet, which is just as well, otherwise there’d be no wine - his Claret not travelling well.